cscherrer/Soss.jl/README.md

 We need some terminology.
 I think maybe things that use `@gg` should be "inference primitives".
 We have some (and will have many more) inference methods that don't call this directly

+Since inference primitives are specialized for the type of data, we can include methods for `Union{Missing, T}` data.
+PyMC3 has something like this, but for us it will be better since we know at compile time whether any data are missing.

 There's a `return` available in case you want a result other than a `NamedTuple`, but it's a little fiddly still.
 I think whether the `return` is respected or ignored should depend on the inference primitive.
 And some will also modify it, similar to how a state monad works.
 Likelihood weighting is an example of this.

 Rather than having lots of functions for inference, anything that's not a primitive should (I think for now at least) be a method of... let's call it `sample`.
 This should always return an iterator, so we can combine results after the fact using tools like `IterTools`, `ResumableFunctions`, and `Transducers`.

+This situation just described is for generating a sequence of samples from a single distribution.
+But we may also have models with a sequence of distributions, either observed or sampled, or a mix.
+This can be something like Haskell's `iterateM`, though we need to think carefully about the specifics.

 A model is also like a poset (via the variable dependency DAG).
 Slicing could be very useful, as `m[:a,:b]`